twentysevns/llama_arm64/README.md

 cd ollama-dl
 pip install uv
 ```
-### Then clone llm from Ollama repo, here the sample is qwen2.5:0.5b for other llm you can browse over ollama webapps.
+### Then clone llm from Ollama repo, the sample here qwen2.5:0.5b for other llm you can browse over ollama webapps.
 ```
 uv run ollama_dl.py qwen2.5:0.5b
 ```